Human Resources Profession

 Please note that each course is not offered every semester.
-For a list of courses currently being offered please click here.
+View courses currently being offered.
 We would be happy to conduct an assessment and then customize a training program to fit your specific needs.
-Click here to complete a survey on the type of training you are interested in.
+Complete the Corporate Education Employer Survey for the type of training you are interested in.

 This course will provide you with the skills and tools required to hire the right candidate.
 It covers the essential steps from creating a solid job description, identifying selection criteria, the interview process, identifying the most common hiring mistakes, and learning to make the proper offer.